Public Documentation

 checkdocs instructs makedocs to check whether all names within the modules defined in the modules keyword that have a docstring attached have the docstring also listed in the manual (e.g. there's a @docs block with that docstring).
 Possible values are :all (check all names; the default), :exports (check only exported names) and :none (no checks are performed).

 By default, if the document check detect any errors, it will fail the documentation build.
-This behavior can be relaxed with the warnonly keyword.
+This behavior can be relaxed with the warnonly or checkdocs_ignored_modules keywords.

 linkcheck – if set to true makedocs uses curl to check the status codes of external-pointing links, to make sure that they are up-to-date.
 The links and their status codes are printed to the standard output.
 When enabled, any detected errors will fail the build, but this can be overridden by passing :linkcheck to warnonly.
 Default: false.